AgentKind/mcp-typescript-sdk/docs/browser-compatibility.md

 ## 3. Why a New Transport Is Necessary (and Not Sufficient on Its Own)

 * **Transport layer.** A Fetch-compatible adapter now reuses `SSEServerTransport` by providing a stream implementation backed by the Web Streams API.
-This keeps the core server untouched while letting Workers and browsers participate in SSE without a bespoke transport class.【F:src/server/transports/fetchSse.ts†L1-L169】
+This keeps the core server untouched while letting Workers and browsers participate in SSE without a bespoke transport class.【F:src/cloudflare/sse.ts†L1-L170】
 * **Packaging constraints.** Even with the adapter, bundlers will still pull Node-only files unless we provide separate entry points (e.g., `package.json` exports for `./server/node` vs `./server/edge`).
 Installing the current package in a browser bundler fails because it eagerly resolves `node:http`, so conditional exports remain a requirement to avoid forking the SDK.
 * **Shared utilities.** Crypto, body parsing, and header helpers must be rewritten against Web APIs (Fetch & Web Crypto).
 Cloudflare supports these APIs already; browsers need polyfills only when hosting OAuth or long-lived sessions.

 ## 4. Minimal Refactor Plan

-1. **Transport modules.** Keep `SSEServerTransport` as the shared core and add thin adapters (Fetch today, postMessage next) under `src/server/transports/`.
-Re-export them through `server/transports/index.ts` so bundlers can tree-shake per environment.【F:src/server/transports/index.ts†L1-L7】
+1. **Transport modules.** Keep `SSEServerTransport` as the shared core and add thin adapters (Fetch today, postMessage next) under `src/cloudflare/` (Workers) and future browser-specific directories.
+Re-export them through `server/transports/index.ts` so bundlers can tree-shake per environment.【F:src/server/transports/index.ts†L1-L7】【F:src/cloudflare/index.ts†L1-L6】
 2. **Utility shims.** Create shared helpers for headers, streaming bodies, and crypto so both Node and Worker adapters depend on runtime-neutral code.
-The Fetch adapter already normalizes headers into plain objects for the server core.【F:src/server/transports/fetchSse.ts†L108-L169】
+The Fetch adapter already normalizes headers into plain objects for the server core.【F:src/cloudflare/sse.ts†L129-L170】
 3. **Conditional exports.** Update `package.json` to expose `@modelcontextprotocol/sdk/server/transports/edge` (Fetch SSE, upcoming postMessage) alongside the existing Node exports.
 This lets browser bundlers avoid Node entry points without copying the entire codebase.
 4. **Authentication split.** Keep OAuth in a Node/Worker-only subpath.
 Browser builds should omit OAuth entirely; Cloudflare Workers can receive redirects by registering a dedicated Fetch handler that uses Web Crypto to validate PKCE.
 This keeps OAuth support for Workers without blocking browser adoption.